 - Liquidity Pool: Areas where stop orders accumulate, attracting price movement.

-Note: This model is applicable to various financial markets, including Forex, stocks, and cryptocurrencies.
+Note: This model is applicable to various financial markets, including Forex market, stocks, and cryptocurrencies.

 Steps to Implement the ICT Weekly Range Expansion Model